ClimateWavers/ClimateWavers-Website/README.md

 ## Contact

-For questions or inquiries about the ClimateWavers website, please contact: climatewaver@gmail.com.
+For questions or inquiries about the ClimateWavers website, please contact:climatewaver@gmail.com.